Pain Management and Children

-Topical anesthetics (cream or patches put on the skin to numb the area)
+Cream or patches put on the skin to numb the area

-Steroids for enlarged liver or swelling in the brain.
+Steroids to reduce inflammation, such as for an enlarged liver or swelling in the

 Radiation or bisphosphonates for bone pain

-Some children build up a tolerance to sedatives and pain relievers.
-Over time, doses
+Some children build up a tolerance to sedatives and pain medicines.
+This means that

-may need to increase or the choice of medicines may need to change.
-Fear of addiction
+over time, doses may need to increase or the choice of medicines may need to change.

-to narcotics is common among families.
-It is important to understand that the ultimate
+Fear of addiction to narcotics is common among families.
+It is important to understand

-goals are comfort, function, and overall quality of life, which means taking steps
+that the ultimate goals are comfort, function, and overall quality of life, which

 What is nonpharmacological pain management?